-A client and his or her Texas family law attorney should determine what other ground (or grounds) for divorce are most appropriate.
-Any additional grounds will be specifically stated in the Petition for Divorce.
+A client and their Texas family law attorney should determine what other grounds (or grounds) for divorce are most appropriate.
+Any additional grounds will be stated explicitly in the Petition for Divorce.

 Common Grounds for Divorce

-In the 1970’s, Texas joined many other states by adding“insupportability” as a “no-fault” ground for divorce.
-Using insupportability allows divorcing couples to begin their legal proceedings in a more civilized manner, without specific accusations that can often result in a more contentious divorce.
+In the 1970s, Texas joined many other states by adding "insupportability" as a "no-fault" ground for divorce.
+Using insupportability allows divorcing couples to begin their legal proceedings more civilized manner, without specific accusations that can often result in a more contentious divorce.

-A spouse in Texas is able to cite Cruelty as grounds for divorce as well under Texas Family Code Section 6.002.
-Pleading this in a petition is easy enough to do, but actually proving it to a Court is more difficult.
+A spouse in Texas can cite Cruelty as grounds for divorce under Texas Family Code Section 6.002.
+Pleading this in a petition is easy enough to do, but proving it to a Court is more complicated.

 Cruel treatment means the behavior of one spouse is so extreme as to make it impossible for the parties to live together under the same roof.

-This cruel treatment can be physical or emotional in nature.
-Evidence can be hard to come by in order to prove cruel treatment in a divorce so a party who wishes to plead cruel treatment as a ground for divorce ought to be open and honest with the attorney so that necessary evidence can be located.
+This cruel treatment can be physical or emotional.
+Evidence can be hard to come by to prove cruel treatment in a divorce, so a party who wishes to plead cruel treatment as a ground for divorce ought to be open and honest with the attorney so that necessary evidence can be located.